Kitchen Worktop Replacement Cost

 It can be daunting to hire a tradesman.
 Here are a few things to look out for when hiring a kitchen fitter.

-- Look for a fitter who is recommended by their former clients.
-They should be able to give you details of former clients who are happy to give you a reference.
+- Are they recommended by former clients?
+Look for a fitter who comes recommended by their former clients.
+They should be able to give you details within a portfolio of work or come with references.

-- Some fitter may be approved fitters.
-When searching ‘kitchen worktop fitters near me’, MyJobQuote has a range of approved and checked fitter near you available.
+- Are they an approved fitter?
+When searching ‘kitchen worktop fitters near me’, MyJobQuote has a range of approved and checked fitters available.
+As such, you should ask for at least three separate quotes before committing to who you decide to hire for the job.

 FAQs